-Vision and implementation mean making the vision for Grant Road's future a reality.
+"Vision & implementation" means making the vision for Grant Road's future a reality.
 The Corridor Vision assumes incremental implementation, in a fair manner, with the goal of long-term sustainability in transportation, economy, livability, and ecology by doing the following:

-- 4.1 Define a long-range vision as well as priorities that can be achieved within the budget and timing of the Grant Road Improvement Plan. - 4.2 Define cost-efficient and effective phases for successful implementation. - 4.3 Protect the viability of businesses during construction by maintaining their visibility, their parking, and access to them. - 4.4 Provide information and technical assistance to residential and business property owners directly impacted by the Grant Road Plan. - 4.5 Define the improvements so that the vision can be achieved incrementally with both the RTA funding base and additional public and private funding to enhance the improvements. - Identify and give priority to the implementation of those improvements that provide the most benefit and that address those issues that are a priority concern to the public.

-the desired improvements can be implemented.

-- 4.6 Rely on policies and programs in addition to physical improvements in achieving the vision. - 4.7 Coordinate new development and revitalization with new and existing amenities and multimodal infrastructure.
+- 4.1 Define a long-range vision as well as priorities that can be achieved within the budget and timing of the Grant Road Improvement Plan. - 4.2 Define cost-efficient and effective phases for successful implementation. - 4.3 Protect the viability of businesses during construction by maintaining their visibility, their parking, and access to them. - 4.4 Provide information and technical assistance to residential and business property owners directly impacted by the Grant Road Improvement Plan. - 4.5 Define the improvements so that the vision can be achieved incrementally with both the RTA funding base and additional public and private funding to enhance the improvements. - Identify and give priority to the implementation of those improvements that provide the most benefit and that address those issues that are priorities for the public. - Identify and pursue additional sources of funding early in the process to ensure that the desired improvements can be implemented. - 4.6 Rely on policies and programs in addition to physical improvements in achieving the vision. - 4.7 Coordinate new development and revitalization with new and existing amenities and multimodal infrastructure.